acts-project/acts/docs/examples/howto/run_ckf_auto_tuning.rst

 		direction='maximize',
 		load_if_exists=True)

 The objective function defines the list of parameters to tune along with their range.
 It suggests a parameter configuration using ``trial.suggest_float`` or ``trial.suggest_int`` function of optuna and runs CKF for this parameter configuration.
-The output of CKF is read from the performance file named ``performanc_ckf.root`` and a score function is constructed within the objective function.
+The output of CKF is read from the performance file named ``performance_ckf.root`` and a score function is constructed within the objective function.

 The objective function and the number of trials are passed to optuna optimize function:
 ``study.optimize(objective, n_trials=100)``.
 The best parameter configuration after all the trials is read from ``study.best_trial.params.items()``.